ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-The logs in Certificate Transparency are untrusted in the sense that the users of the system don't have to trust that they behave correctly since the behaviour of a log can be verified to be correct.
+The logs in Certificate Transparency are untrusted in the sense that the users of the system don't have to trust that they behave correctly since the behavior of a log can be verified to be correct.

 This document tries to solve the problem with logs presenting a "split view" of their operations.
 It describes three gossiping mechanisms for